ghapereira/transactions/README.md

 * Database ids are exposed as account and transaction ids.
 This is not a good practice: database ids should be hidden from the user, and instead a generated uuid should be exposed.
 For simplicity I kept the id for now.

 * Docker build is consuming a ton more memory and taking a lot more after I stopped using `application.properties`.

+* The Balance entity should have a field for showing when the balance was calculated, and probably something more robust to avoid fraud on the calculation/sending